-Zwillinger met his cofounder Tim Brown—a former New Zealand soccer player of some renown—through his wife, Elizabeth Leonard Zwillinger L’10, who had roomed with Brown’s wife at Dartmouth University.
+Zwillinger met his cofounder Tim Brown—a former New Zealand soccer player of some renown—through his wife, Elizabeth Leonard Zwillinger L’10, who had roomed with Brown’s wife at Dartmouth College.
 “Tim had this great idea about creating a new kind of sneaker and he’d had some success with a Kickstarter campaign,” Zwillinger recalls.
 “But he was going through a challenging time as far as the nuts and bolts of starting a business.”
 Zwillinger thought that with his consulting savvy and environmental credentials—he had worked for management and investment firms before settling in for a long stint at Solazyme, a biofuels startup—he might be able to help.
 After a few months of informal conversations, Brown flew from London to visit Zwillinger in Marin County, California.
 “We walked and walked through the hills for three days and coalesced a partnership that would be bigger than the individual pieces,” Zwillinger says.
 Along with that realization, the two came to another understanding.
 “We knew that our wives would kill us if we ruined their friendship.”

 Within a year, Allbirds—a name Brown derived from early explorers who viewed New Zealand as a place of “all birds” and not many mammals—had released its first line of sneakers.
 Time magazine quickly pronounced the $95 Wool Runner the “world’s most comfortable shoe” in 2016.